hashicorp-publicsector/blog-dynamic-saas-cluster-aws-vault/README.md

 1. Authenticate With Terraform Cloud:
     - Run `terraform login`
     - Enter `yes` and create a new token from the GUI when prompted.
 Save this token to a scratch file for later use.
 DO NOT CHECK THIS TOKEN INTO SOURCE CONTROL.
+    - Update `variables.auto.tfvars` with the name of your Terraform Cloud Organization

 1. Configure Terraform Cloud via these Terraform commands: